Joint Frequency and Image Space Learning for MRI Reconstruction and Analysis: Implementation Details and Ablation Architectures

-We construct each joint network to contain 8 joint frequency and image space layers.
-A single 2D convolutional layer acts on the frequency space output $u_8$ of the final joint layer to produce the final 2-channel complex output~$\hat{F}$.
+We construct each joint network to contain 10 joint frequency and image space layers. \nw{We performed a hyperparameter sweep and observed that the accuracy of reconstruction on the validation set stopped improving for networks that included more than 10 joint layers.} A single 2D convolutional layer acts on the frequency space output $u_{10}$ of the final joint layer to produce the final 2-channel complex output~$\hat{F}$.
 The estimated image~$\hat{I}$ is the inverse Fourier transform of the network's output, i.e.,~$\hat{I}=\mathscr{F}^{-1}\{\hat{F}\}$.
-All convolution blocks within both types of joint layers have kernel size 9x9 and 32 output features, resulting in a total of 1,178,202 parameters for the \Joint~network and 1,256,006 parameters for the \Alternating~network.
+All convolution blocks within both types of joint layers have kernel size 3x3 and 64 output features, resulting in a total of 670,622 parameters for the \Joint~network and 706,438 parameters for the \Alternating~network.

-To evaluate the utility of combined frequency and image space layers as a network building block for manipulating Fourier imaging data, we focus on comparing performance of the \Joint~and \Alternating~architectures to two similarly structured baseline architectures with only frequency or only image space operations, instead of comparing our network to task-specific architectures.
-Task-specific network design strategies, such as cascading~\cite{schlemper2017deep}, can be easily integrated with either of the joint network architectures for downstream applications.
+To evaluate the utility of combined frequency and image space layers as a network building block for manipulating Fourier imaging data, we compare performance of the \Joint~and \Alternating~architectures to two similarly structured baseline architectures with only frequency or only image space operations.